AdobeDocs/commerce-contributor/src/pages/index.md

 [Code Contributions](guides/code-contributions/)

-Returns information on the user's company that is necessary for making other Adobe Analytics API calls.
+Describes policies and workflows related to open-source code contributions.

 <DiscoverBlock slots="link, text"/>

 [Doc contributions](guides/doc-contributions/)

-Provides configuration guidance and best practices for the /segments endpoint.
+Describes policies and workflows related to open-source documentation contributions.

 <DiscoverBlock slots="link, text"/>

 [Contributors](guides/contributors/)

-Provides configuration guidance and best practices for the /reports endpoint.
+Acknowledges our community of contributors.

 <DiscoverBlock slots="link, text"/>

 [Maintainers](guides/maintainers/)

-For help migrating from the 1.4 versions of the Analytics API to the newer and more capable /reports API.
+Provides details about what maintainers do and how you can become one.

 <DiscoverBlock width="100%" slots="heading, link, text"/>

 ## Contributing

-We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
+We encourage you to participate in our open documentation initiative.
+If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-contributor), and open a pull request.